TEACHING

 UNDERGRADUATE SURVEYS

 How do states, political regimes, and ideologies shape individuals’ identities?
 How do they impact people’s ties to various communities based on kinship, geography, religion, and language?
 And to what extent do they dictate dynamics among these groups?
-In this course, we will explore these questions through an examination of East European history from 1800 to the present.
+In this course, students explore these questions through an examination of East European history from 1800 to the present.
 While at the beginning of this period, most East Europeans were subjects of multi-ethnic, multi-lingual, multi-religious empires, by the end of World War I, they had largely become citizens of nation-states.
 New laws, cultural forms, and social norms accompanied these political changes, altering how people understood themselves and their place in larger social and political formations.
 During the better part of the twentieth century, many East Europeans lived under state socialist regimes that sought to reconfigure human relations and individuals’ interactions with the state.
-As we investigate this history, and the post-communist period, in the second part of the semester, we will consider whether or not state socialism successfully transformed people’s identities and why certain notions of belonging, especially those based on nationalist ideologies, have persisted into the twenty-first century.
+As they investigate this history, and the post-communist period, in the second part of the semester, students consider whether or not state socialism successfully transformed people’s identities and why certain notions of belonging, especially those based on nationalist ideologies, have persisted into the twenty-first century.

 Introduction to Modern France: France as a Political Laboratory

 In May 1789 the Estates General met in Versailles to vote on the tax reforms proposed by Louis XVI’s minister.
 By mid-June the delegates to this body had voted to transform themselves into the National Assembly, vowing not to separate until they had ratified a French constitution.
 Meanwhile a mob, or “the people,” took to the streets in protest a few miles away in Paris, storming the Bastille on July 14.
 We often refer to the conjunction of these two incidents as the start of the French Revolution, an event that looms over the history of not just modern France but the world.
 The French Revolution was just one in a seemingly never-ending series of revolutions, coups, and political upheavals that punctuated the last two and a half centuries of French history.
 Since the end of the eighteenth century, the French have lived under an absolutist monarch, an array of revolutionary regimes, two emperors, a constitutional monarchy, five republics, a socialist and an authoritarian regime.
-They also conquered and colonized other peoples making them subjects of the French state.
+They also conquered and colonized other peoples, making them subjects of the French state.
 In many ways we can think of modern France as a political laboratory where forms of government were debated, attempted, and discarded.
+In this course students study the history of France from the perspective of its changing political regimes.
+They explore how the political, social, and economic impact one another.
+They discuss why various French governments proved to be so unstable in the end and whether or not this means that they were “failures.”
+They look at how politicians, theorists, and activists shaped and responded to the political landscape.
+They ask to what extent did these changing regimes shape France?
+Finally, they locate these discussions in a broader European and global context, investigating how world events impacted French history and how French actors, regimes, and ideas altered the course of affairs abroad.

 UNDERGRADUATE TOPICS COURSES & SEMINARS